Mayang (term): Kwak Mayang

-The Corvus splendens or Indian crow is known as Mayang Kwak in Meitei language.
-The Meiteis maintain that Indian crow originally was not native to Manipur.
+The Corvus splendens or Indian crow is known as Mayang Kwak in Meitei.
+The Meiteis maintain that the Indian crow is not native to Manipur.
 As it arrived from the west, it is known as Mayang Kwak, literally meaning 'foreign crow' or 'western crow'.
-Australian dancer Louise Lightfoot has recorded in her memoir a popular game among the Meitei children called 'Kwak Mayang', literally meaning 'foreign crow'.
+Australian dancer Louise Lightfoot recorded in her memoir a popular game among the Meitei children called 'Kwak Mayang'.